Ordinary differential equations

 Example.
 Newton’s law of cooling states

-“The rate of change of the temperature of a body in a surrounding medium is proportional to the difference between the temperature of the body $T$ and the temperature of the medium $T_a$.”
+“The rate of change of the temperature of a body in a surrounding medium is proportional to the difference between the temperature of the body T and the temperature of the medium Ta.”

-The rate of change of the temperature is the derivative of temperature with respect to time $dT/dt$.
+The rate of change of the temperature is the derivative of temperature with respect to time dT/dt.
 Thus, Newton’s law of cooling can be explained by the differential equation

-where $k$ is a proportionality constant.
+where k is a proportionality constant.

 Solution of an ordinary differential equation